Lil Mosey: 2021–2023: Delay of Universal and standalone releases

-2023: Universal Rollout

-On March 3, 2023, Mosey was acquitted of all charges.
-On the same day, he posted on Instagram a snippet of the unreleased song "Flu Game", thanking God for bringing "the truth to light".
-It was released as a single two weeks later on March 17 with an accompanying music video premiering the next day.
-The music video received over 1 million views in less than 24 hours.
-"Flu Game" is expected to mark the rollout of Universal, which is likely to be released later this year.
+To start off 2021, Mosey was featured on the remix of "Blueberry Eyes" on January 22, the 2020 hit single by American singer MAX, which also features South Korean rapper Suga from BTS and American singer Olivia O'Brien.
+On January 25, 2021, his nineteenth birthday, Mosey celebrated by releasing "Holy Water", as the second single for Universal.
+Four days later, Mosey was featured on "Boom Boom", the fourth track on the EP Lucky 7 by American rapper Rich the Kid.
+On February 5, Mosey released "We Outside", a song in collaboration with fellow American rapper Smokepurpp.
+A week later, he released the album's third single, "Enough", which coincided with a Valentine's Day release.

+Echols released the single "Flu Game" in 2023, a song that pays tribute to Michael Jordan.
+He followed up in 2024 with the single "Life Goes On", a song from his upcoming EP.
+He also signed a global distribution partnership with Cinq Music Group the same year after his release from Interscope.

+2024–present: Love U Forever and standalone releases

+After a nearly year long hiatus Echols released multiple standalone singles including "One Too Many" on March 21, 2024, "Life Goes On" on March 22, "Backdown Road" on March 29 and "Thug Popstar" on April 5.
+Echols would then release the first and only single of his third extended play titled "By Yourself" which released July 26.
+His extended play Love U Forever was then released August 9.
+Echols then went onto release single "Not You" on October 4.
+He then released the single "Call" on November 8, the single was dedicated to his mother who had died October 19.

+Echols began 2025 by releasing single, "Anybody" on January 10.

+On February 21, Echols released his single, "Call My Phone."
+Which was followed by "Selfish" on May 16.

-Certified Hitmakers record label
+Certified Hitmakers

-In 2020, Mosey opened his own record label Certified Hitmakers.
+In 2020, Mosey opened his own record label, Certified Hitmakers.
 His first signee was Jae Lynx, who released his debut single "Bad Girl Vibes" under the label on November 6, 2020.
-On January 14, 2021, Lynx released his second single "Regrets" with YNW BSlime.
+On January 14, 2021, Lynx released his second single, "Regrets", with YNW BSlime.
+As of 2024, Jae Lynx is still the only signee to the label.

 Musical style

 Lil Mosey is known for his melodic flow and lyrics that are tailored to his life.
 When asked if the term "mumble rap" applies to him in an interview with Complex, Lil Mosey says "I wouldn't consider myself a mumble rapper, because I don't know what that is.
 But when I talk, I mumble."
 Although Lil Mosey does not consider his sound to be similar to Meek Mill's, he does consider the rapper an influence as in an interview with XXL Magazine, he describes how he would always listen to Meek Mill's song "Dreams and Nightmares" when he was younger.
 When asked in the same interview about what comparisons he has drawn, Mosey responded "Music-wise, they be comparing me to Drake".